lyfdomain/BRWCP/README.md

 Quick Start
 to reproduce our results:
 1. Save data in source_data to ./source_data
-2. Run dti_devided to get
+2. Run dti_devided to get DTI data and their indexes for each fold
+3.